 |Bookshelf Home | Contents | Index | PDF|

-The default hierarchy used by the sales organization updates automatically when new accounts are added or Parent fields are changed.
+The default hierarchy used by the sales organization automatically updates when new accounts are added or Parent fields are changed.
 However, the accounts' administrator updates the finance hierarchy on a weekly basis as new accounts are added and the structure of existing accounts changes.

 The global accounts manager wants to review all opportunities at Corp 123.
 The global accounts manager navigates to the Accounts screen, and selects the Global Accounts view tab.
 In this view, the manager can see the opportunities for Corp 123.